Symbiota/Symbiota-Documentation/versioned_docs/version-3.2/2-Collector_Observer_Guide/sending_personal_observations.md

 weight: 3
 draft: false
 authors: ["Katie Pearson"]
-keywords: ["transfer","export"]
+keywords: ["transfer", "export"]
 ---

 :::info

 This page describes how a collector or other personal observation profile editor can transfer or send their data to a collection

 :::